raj-pranav/learn-solidity/Tutorials/Beginners/15-Mapping-in-solidity.md

 # Mapping examples
-In the example given below, I have created a mapping with a name `Eth_users` which maps address to uint.
+In the example given below, there exists a mapping with a name `Eth_users` which <b>maps<b> address to <b>uint<b>.
 Here address can be any arbitrary ethereum address and uint for storing amount.
 The first function `add_amnt` takes in two parameters, an address and amount to be added and it marked as external function with no return type.
 This [Function](https://github.com/raj-pranav/learn-solidity/blob/main/Tutorials/Beginners/10-Functions-in-solidity.md) adds the given amount to the given address.<br>

 The second function `fetch_amnt` deals with fetching the amount available at a particular given address.
 This function only requires an address and it fetches the amount and returns it back.